corajr/queer-loop/README.md

 directions I hope to explore include:

 - cycling in some kind of HSV/rainbow order instead (Pride edition!)
-- encoding more than just color (using Base64[^1])
+- encoding more than just color (using Base64)

-[^1]: Encoding binary directly in the QR code is possible, but I prefer to retain a one-to-one relationship between QueeR codes and URLs.

 By adopting a Base64 format, a whole range of things could be stored in QueeR code.
 For instance, the state of a [reversible cellular